nops-io/nops-docs/pages/Copilot/EKS/copilot-eks-cas-guide.md

 # What to Expect After Configuring your Cluster

-Compute Copilot will start running your workloads in Spot Instances.
-You can navigate to the clusters's dashboard and check the instances being launched by Compute Copilot.
+Compute Copilot will start running your workloads on Spot Instances.
+You can navigate to the cluster's dashboard to view the instances being launched by Compute Copilot.

 {% include custom/series_related.html %}